 Across the world, governments have been scrambling to respond to the COVID-19 pandemic.
 As health care systems struggle to treat all patients and governments spend billions buying equipment, supporting workers and keeping businesses afloat, a significant casualty has been the public’s right to know.
 There has been a failure across the globe to ensure that […]

 In times of crisis where there is a threat to public health on this scale, governments are allowed, and often required, to take more restrictive measures than they would in normal times.
-However, many governments seem to be using the Coronavirus outbreak as an opportunity to further entrench repressive measures, and far overreach the limits in place under international human rights laws on their powers during such times.
-Increased surveillance, restrictions on free expression and information, and limits on public participation are becoming increasingly common.
+However, many governments seemed to use the coronavirus outbreak as an opportunity to further entrench repressive measures, and far overreach the limits in place under international human rights laws on their powers during such times.
+Today, increased surveillance, restrictions on free expression and information, and limits on public participation are becoming increasingly common.

-During the pandemic, ARTICLE 19 will continue to challenge threats to freedom of expression around the world.
-We’ll be monitoring and reporting on government overreach, and urging governments and other actors to ensure human rights, including the right to free expression, are fully protected in efforts to combat the virus.
+During the pandemic, ARTICLE 19 challenged threats to freedom of expression around the world.
+We continue to monitor and report on government overreach, and to urge governments and other actors to ensure human rights, including the right to free expression, are fully protected as parts of efforts to combat the virus.